 The Coal Mine is a new independent theatre in Toronto's east end, founded by Chief Engineers Diana Bentley and Ted Dykstra.
-As our first two seasons demonstrated we are determined to present superbly written, richly thoughtful, and fearlessly challenging plays produced, directed and acted at the highest possible level.
+As our first three seasons demonstrated we are determined to present superbly written, richly thoughtful, and fearlessly challenging plays produced, directed and acted at the highest possible level.
 With only 80 seats a night, The Coal Mine is inspired by the intimacy and excitement of the Off-Off-Broadway experience.
-This season we are thrilled to bring you three Toronto premieres of critically acclaimed international plays, and our first ever Christmas show.
+This season we are thrilled to bring you two Canadian premieres, including a commissioned translation, one Toronto premiere, and the world premiere of an iconic album in concert.
 All brought to you by artists you already love, and artists you're going to discover.

 Ted has acted, directed, written and / or composed for every major theatre in Canada and around the world, including such great cities as New York, London and Tokyo.
 He is a proud graduate of The National Theatre School Of Canada, and a founding member of Toronto's Soulpepper Theatre.
 Arguably best known for co-creating one of the most successful plays in Canada's history, "2 Pianos, 4 Hands," Ted's next big project is his musical "Evangeline," being co-produced this season by The Charlottetown Festival and Edmonton's Citadel Theatre.
 Over the course of his career he has been the recipient of numerous awards including five Doras, a Gemini, a Sterling, a Merritt and a Chalmers.